 Calibrating your monitor for Photoshop or Lightroom should be the first thing to do when you download Photoshop, Lightroom, or other software for printing purpose.
-Wrong calibrated monitor would result in imbalance in color while printing.
+A wrongly calibrated monitor would result in an imbalance in color while printing.
 It also leads to the display of false colors on your monitor.
 This is why I bring you how to calibrate monitor for Photoshop and Printing.

 Let’s take an example.
 Suppose your monitor is not calibrated as it displays everything with a yellow boost.
 So whenever you view your image, you think that white balance is not done properly and you try to shift the white balance to blue.
-Once done, on your monitor it will look like the white balance is properly done, but in reality the image is shifted towards blue tint.
-Now whenever you will take a print, image will shown blue tint.
+Once done, on your monitor, it will look like the white balance is properly done, but in reality, the image is shifted towards blue tint.
+Now whenever you will take a print, the image will show a blue tint.
 Wouldn’t it be annoying?

 To make things easier for you, Photoshop has inbuilt calibration setup to calibrate the colors.
 You can do it by going to Edit>Color Settings.